mumoshu/kube-airflow/README.md

 * airflow-flower

 ## Helm Deployment (recommended)
+Run `helm dependency update airflow` to pull the redis and postgresql dependencies.

-Ensure your helm installation is done, you may need to have `TILLER_NAMESPACE` set as environment variable.
+You may need to have `TILLER_NAMESPACE` set as environment variable (usually kube-system).

 Deploy to Kubernetes using:

-    make helm-install NAMESPACE=yournamespace HELM_VALUES=/path/to/you/values.yaml
+    make helm-install NAMESPACE=yournamespace HELM_VALUES=airflow/values.yaml

 ### Helm ingresses